Peripheral Arterial Disease (PAD)

-Peripheral vascular disease (PVD) is a blood circulation disorder that causes the blood vessels outside of your heart and brain to narrow, block, or spasm.
+Peripheral Arterial Disease (PAD) or Peripheral Vascular Disease (PVD) is a blood circulation disorder that causes the blood vessels outside of your heart and brain to narrow, block, or spasm.
 This can happen in your arteries or veins.
 PAD or PVD typically causes pain and fatigue, often in your legs, and especially during exercise.
 The pain usually improves with rest.

 There are two ways atherosclerosis causes disease;